MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deployment-guide-for-office-365-proplus.md

 ## Deploy

-Learn about your deployment options, how to deploy from a local source, and how to use Microsoft Endpoint Configuration Manager to deploy Office 365 ProPlus.
+Learn about your deployment options, how to deploy from a local source, and how to use Microsoft Endpoint Configuration Manager to deploy Microsoft 365 Apps.

 - [Deploy Office 365 ProPlus from the cloud](deploy-office-365-proplus-from-the-cloud.md)